 For who wants to camp here, there are campground facilities with water, restrooms and picnic areas (no hookups), with no reservations.
 Several other camping areas are available in the park, but they have waterless restrooms.
 Here you can find more info about the Fees, Passes, Hours of Operation and more.

 Tip: As a senior US citizen, my husband has a pass for all the national Parks in US, so we didn’t have to pay any entrance fee.

 Crater of the Moon Pictures

 There is not too much vegetation there (I’m wondering why…), other than some sagebrush, moss and a few colorful flowers, but the sightseeing is beautiful

-We explored the zone for a couple of hours, but the whole area is a 750,000 acres of lava formed landscape, you may need more than one day to visit it all.
-There are many miles of underdeveloped rugged dirt and roads, so a high 4-wheel-drive vehicle is recommended.
+We explored the zone for a couple of hours, but the whole area is a 750,000 acres of lava formed landscape.
+You may need more than one day to visit it all.
+Warning: There are many miles of underdeveloped rugged dirt and roads; If you have a a high 4-wheel-drive vehicle you are good.

 We went up to one of the craters.
-The deep hole into the volcano looks scary, but it’s surrounded by a fence, so no danger to approach the edge
+The deep hole into the volcano looks scary, but you don’t have to worry!
+The fence that surrounds it makes it safe, so no danger to approach the edge.

 More lava formations at the Craters of the Moon: